ebergstedt/sql_performance_not_in_vs_not_exists/README.md

 If your fields are not nullable, it does not make a difference.

 If your fields are nullable, use NOT EXISTS.

+It's a good idea to default to NOT EXISTS since it will have at least equal performance to NOT IN, due to NOT EXISTS being "circuit breaking" - it will not evaluate the entire set, and break once it finds 1 match.

 # Script